Iyanu423/projects/TEAM INBOX WEB APP/README.md

 - Special thanks to all contributors and testers who helped improve the app.

 ---
 Thank you for using Team Inbox Web App.
-For any questions or support, please contact the development team.
+For any questions or support, please contact me.

+Email: iyanu423@gmail.com